timothyrobbinscpa/timothyrobbinscpa.github.io/index.md

   - [Read My Posts](/posts/)

 ### Let's Connect
 Interested in collaborating or discussing the fascinating intersection of data science and finance?
 I’d love to hear from you.
-[Get in touch](mailto:timothyrobbinscpa@gmail.com) or connect with me on [LinkedIn](Your-LinkedIn-Profile-URL).
+[Get in touch](mailto:timothyrobbinscpa@gmail.com).